jatanjay/CorpusGenius/README.md

 _______

-## FAQs or Why the things are the way they are
+## FAQs or Why the CSVs are the way they are

 Say we are interested in generating a corpus for Artist : Bob Dylan.